Durack (Qld)

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data released for financial year 2023 shows Durack's median income among taxpayers is $45,592.
-The average income in this suburb is $51,287.
-Both figures are below the national average.
-In Greater Brisbane, the median income is $58,236 and the average is $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimates for September 2025 would be approximately $50,110 (median) and $56,370 (average).
-Census data reveals Durack's household, family, and personal incomes fall between the 11th and 17th percentiles nationally.
-The income bracket of $1,500 - $2,999 dominates with 30.4% of residents (2,484 people), similar to the broader area where 33.3% occupy this bracket.
-Housing affordability pressures are severe in Durack, with only 80.8% of income remaining, ranking at the 15th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Durack's median income among taxpayers is $45,592.
+The average income in the suburb was $51,287 during this period.
+Both figures are below the national averages.
+In Greater Brisbane, the median income was $58,236 and the average was $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Durack's median income would be approximately $50,110 by September 2025, with an average of around $56,370.
+Census data reveals that incomes in Durack fall between the 11th and 17th percentiles nationally.
+The income bracket of $1,500 - 2,999 is dominant in Durack, with 30.4% of residents (2,484 people) falling within this range.
+This mirrors the broader area where 33.3% occupy this bracket.
+Housing affordability pressures are severe in Durack, with only 80.8% of income remaining after housing costs, ranking at the 15th percentile nationally.

 Frequently Asked Questions - Income